clintonium-119/PrinceOfArabia/README.md

 - ~~A or UP to block~~
 - ~~B to pick up items~~
 - ~~Require B to grab ledges while jumping, and only hang when dropping levels if B is held as well~~
+  - TBD: Done, though the kid still grabs on for a frame before dropping.
+  - This is because, at the start of the jump, the distance determines whether to use a `GrabLedge` jump sequence.
+  - To disable, I imagine I'd need to pull the hang frame from the jump sequence if the button is not pressed by the time the frame arrives
 ### Movement Tweaks
 - ~~No longer automatically grabbing ledges while jumping - need B button pressed~~
 - Can always grab and hang on a 3 tile standing jump